- If you can't ping other computers in your network it's always a big problem because it's a sign of lost connection.

 Many users reported that they are unable to ping other computers.
 This can be an issue, and speaking of pinging problems, here are some additional problems that users reported:

-- Windows 10 ping request timed out – According to users, sometimes our ping request will just time out.
-This can happen due to your antivirus, so be sure to disable it and try again.
+- Windows 10 ping request timed out – Sometimes the ping request will just time out due to your antivirus, so make sure to disable it and try again.

-- Can’t see my computer, cannot ping computer on network Windows 10 – These problems can occur for various reasons, but you can fix them by using the solutions from this article.
+- Can’t see my computer, cannot ping a computer on network Windows 10 – Can occur for various reasons, but you can fix them by using the solutions from this article.

-- Windows 10 cannot ping local IP address, LAN – Sometimes this issue can occur due to IPv6 feature, so be sure to disable it.
+- Windows 10 cannot ping the local IP address, LAN – Can occur due to IPv6 feature, so be sure to disable it.

 - Check your antivirus